On Erasure Combinatorial Batch Codes: Extremal Results

 Because $A_i \subseteq A_j$, there is only one additional case, which occurs when $A_i \subseteq I$ but $A_j \not \subseteq I$.
 There are two subcases: if $A_j \setminus I \subseteq R$, then $A'_j \subseteq I$ and $A'_i \not \subseteq I$.
 Otherwise, if $A_j \setminus I \not \subseteq R$, then neither $A'_i$ nor $A'_j$ is a subset of~$I$.
 Thus, in both subcases, we have $\sigma' \leq \sigma$.
 So $A'$ is an $r\CBC$ and since $|A_i|+|A_j|=|A_i'|+|A_j'|$, it follows that $A'$ has the same weight as $A$. \end{proof}

-\begin{lemma} For every matrix $A$ representing an optimal $r\CBC(n,k,m)$, there exists a matrix $A'$ also representing an optimal $r\CBC(n,k,m)$ for which one of the two properties hold: \begin{enumerate} \item $r+1\leq |A'_j| \leq r+k-1$ for each $j \leq n$, or \item $r+k-1\leq |A'_j| \leq r+k$ for each $j\leq n$. \end{enumerate} \begin{proof} By Lemma~\ref{lem:minmax}, if $A$ represents an optimal $r\CBC$ then all columns of $A$ have cardinality at most $r+k$.
-Assume $A$ does not satisfy properties (\ref{lem:prop1}) or (\ref{lem:prop2}).
-Then $A$ contains columns $C$ and $C'$ of cardinality $j$ $(r+1\leq j\leq r+k-2)$ and $r+k$, respectively.
+\begin{lemma} For every matrix $A$ representing an optimal $r\CBC(n,k,m)$, there exists a matrix $A'$ also representing an optimal $r\CBC(n,k,m)$ for which either each column of $A'$ has weight at most $r+k-1$, or each column of $A'$ has weight $r+k-1$ or $r+k$.

+\begin{proof} By Lemma~\ref{lem:minmax}, if $A$ represents an optimal $r\CBC$ then all columns of $A$ have cardinality at most $r+k$.
+Assume $A$ has a column $C'$ with cardinality $r+k$ and a column $C$ with cardinality $j$, where $r+1\leq j \leq r+k-2$.
 Observe that if an $r\CBC$ has a column of cardinality $r+k$, one can replace the column with any other column of cardinality $r+k$, and still satisfy the $r\CBC$ property.
-So we can assume that $C\subseteq C'$.
+So we can assume that $C'$ contains all $1$s of $C$.
 By our previous result, we can then produce another $r\CBC$ with one fewer column of cardinality $r+k$, but with the same weight.

 Proceed inductively until either the resulting $r\CBC$ has no columns of cardinality $r+k$ or there are no columns of cardinality less than $r+k-1$.
-In these cases, we produce either a $r\CBC$ of type (i) or (ii), respectively.
+In these cases, we produce either an $r\CBC$ with all columns having cardinality at most $r+k-1$, or an $r\CBC$ with all columns having cardinality $r+k-1$ or $r+k$ , respectively.
 At every step, the weight of the $r\CBC$ remains unchanged, and therefore the final $r\CBC$ is optimal. \end{proof} \end{lemma}